liferay/liferay-docs/user/articles/110-collaboration/06-assets/04-text-auto-tagging.markdown

 apply them.

 | **Note:** Currently, text auto tagging is only available for text-based
-| documents and web content.
-Tags applied automatically are English only.
+| documents, text-based web content, and blog entries.
+Tags applied
+| automatically are English only.

 Text auto tagging is disabled by default.
 To use it, you must enable it: